umbraco/UmbracoDocs/umbraco-workflow/content-reviews.md

 ## Content Reviews Dashboard

-Content reviews Dashboard provides an overview of the expired content.
+The Content reviews Dashboard provides an overview of the expired content.
 The dashboard displays a table containing the following details:

 - Page name/Node with the Language variant
 - Next review due date